 Psychologists at the University of Münster (Germany) have developed a model of the psychological factors that are critical for successful integration of refugees.
 The model, running under the acronym PARI (Psychological Antecedents of Refugee Integration), takes into account the perspectives of both refugees and members of the receiving society.
 The researchers have published their model in the journal “Perspectives on Psychological Science“.

 The PARI model was developed by Gerald Echterhoff, Jens Hellmann, Mitja Back, Joscha Kärtner, Nexhmedin Morina and Guido Hertel from the Institute of Psychology at Münster University.
 The authors consider distinctive features of refugee migration: being forced to leave one’s home country, associated with various perils and risks to one’s safety and wellbeing.
 What matters from a psychological perspective is the subjective perception of being forced to migrate rather than the “objective” circumstances of migration or the legal conditions of being granted refugee status.
 “From a psychological point of view, refugees experience external pressures that force them to migrate.
 As a result, they see migration as being imposed on them, leaving no alternative,” explains Dr. Jens Hellmann.

 According to the PARI model, the characteristics of forced migration trigger predictable responses in both refugees and members of the receiving society, revealing a specific psychological signature of reactions to refugeehood.
 For instance, the stress and perils of migration can strengthen refugees’ need for integration in a safe receiving country.
 However, the feeling of losing control, the role of being a needy victim, or coping with traumatic memories can restrict mental resources needed for adaptation and integration.

-Read the whole story: Science MagazineMore of our Members in the Media >
+Read the whole story (subscription may be required): Science MagazineMore of our Members in the Media >